leiachung41/portfolio_copy/prePF/Cat_Clicker/README.md

 ## Description

 This project consists of 5 versions of cat clicker.
-It is a simple application that when you clicks a cat, counts the cat's clicks.
+It is a simple application that counts the cat's clicks when you clicks a cat.
 Also, It saves click counts and shows in the application.

 ## Features